+I. Who We Are.
 This Notice describes the privacy practices of Eagleville Foundation, their physicians, residents, nurses, therapists, case managers, volunteers and other personnel (collectively, “Eagleville”).
 It applies to services furnished to you at any of our locations covered by this Notice.

-II.
-Our Privacy Obligations
+Our Privacy Obligation.

 III.
 Uses and Disclosures Without Your Written Authorization

 1. Substance Abuse Information: Generally, we may not disclose to persons outside our facilities that a patient is being or has been treated at our facilities, or disclose any PHI about a patient or identifying a patient as an alcohol or drug abuser, unless (1) the disclosure is allowed by court order, (2) the disclosure is made to medical personnel in a medical emergency, (3) the disclosure is made to the patient or representative, at his or her request, or (4) the disclosure is made to the Secretary of the Department of Health and Human Services to investigate our compliance with HIPAA.